An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: Numerical results

-To check the behaviour of MM scheme in kinetic regime, we compare in Figure \ref{fig3} the density of cells obtained for $\varepsilon=1$ with the MM, Explicit and Odd-Even schemes at time $t=0.5$.
+To check the behaviour of MM scheme in kinetic regime, we compare in Figure~\ref{fig3a} the density of cells obtained for $\varepsilon=1$ with the MM, Explicit and Odd-Even schemes at time $t=0.5$.
 As expected, for both schemes, the results are very closed.

 We also illustrate the behaviour of the methods in macroscopic regime.
-We compare in Figure \ref{fig4} the density of cells obtained for $\varepsilon=10^{-6}$ with the MM, Odd-Even K-S schemes at time $t=0.5$.
+We compare in Figure~\ref{fig3b} the density of cells obtained for $\varepsilon=10^{-6}$ with the MM, Odd-Even and K-S schemes at time $t=0.5$.
 As expected, for both schemes, the results are quite the same.

-We investigate the time evolution of the density using the MM scheme in different regimes ($\varepsilon = 1, 0.01, 10^{-6}$).
-The results are shown in Figures \ref{fig5a}, \ref{fig5b} and \ref{fig5c}.
-In each figure, the density seems to evolve to a stationary solution.
+We investigate the time evolution of the density using the MM scheme in different regimes ($\varepsilon = 1, 10^{-6}$).
+The results are shown in Figure~\ref{fig5a} and Figure~\ref{fig5b}.
+In each case, the density seems to evolve to a stationary solution.